16th Guards Rifle Division: Operation Bagration

-In the buildup to the summer offensive against Army Group Center the 11th Guards Army trained intensively in the forests in the Nevel region and received over 20,000 replacements, bringing the 16th Guards and the rest of its rifle divisions to an average of 7,200 personnel each.
+In the buildup to the summer offensive against Army Group Center, the 11th Guards Army trained intensively in the forests in the Nevel region and received over 20,000 replacements, bringing the 16th Guards and the rest of its rifle divisions to an average of 7,200 personnel each.
 Beginning on May 25, the Army moved up well behind the front of 3rd Belorussian, followed by a secret move of 300 km on June 12–13 to a sector north of the Dniepr River 30 km northeast of Orsha, replacing elements of 31st Army.
-General Galitskiy screened most of his sector with the 16th Guards Corps while the 8th and 36th Corps concentrated on a narrow sector adjacent to 31st Army.
-On June 22, the 36th Corps was crammed into less than 10 km with 8th Corps and had two heavy tank regiments and two assault gun regiments attached.
-It faced elements of the XXVII Army Corps of German 4th Army, primarily the 78th Assault Division.
+General Galitsky screened most of his sector with the 16th Guards Corps, while the 8th and 36th Corps concentrated on a narrow sector adjacent to the 31st Army.
+On June 22, the 36th Corps was crammed into less than 10 km with the 8th Corps and had two heavy tank regiments and two assault gun regiments attached.
+It faced elements of the XXVII Army Corps of the German 4th Army, primarily the 78th Assault Division.

-General Galitskiy decided to launch his main attack along the highway to Minsk on a sector from Ostrov Yurev to Kirieva.
+General Galitsky decided to launch his main attack along the highway to Minsk, on a sector from Ostrov Yurev to Kirieva.
 The immediate objective was to break through the German defense and pave the way for the 2nd Guards Tank Corps to seize the line of the Orshitsa River by the end of the first day.
 The 36th Guards Corps, on the Army's left flank, would attack the sector from Slepin to Kirieva towards Shalashino to reach just outside Makarovo.